uniconstructor/demandbaselabs/FormConnector/README.md

 ##Growing Form Options
 Growing or "expanding" form functionality can be implemented on any form.
 The default `getToggleElement` and `getToggleFieldValue` functions work best with Eloqua-generated markup, and they can easily be set to work with Marketo form markup or any other system.

+###How to Setup a Growing Form

+1. Define `toggleFieldList` (an Array).
+List the `id` of each elements to hide/show.
+2. Manually run the `toggleFields` function, and observe which elements show and hide.
+If the `input` and `label` elements both hide, skip to step 4, otherwise go to step 3.
+3. Define `getToggleElement` (a function).
+Establish the relationship between the values in `toggleFieldList` and the actual elements to show/hide.
+4. Define `getToggleFieldValue` (a function).
+Define the relationship between the values in `toggleFieldList` and the `value` attribute on the `input` element being set.
+5. To test, run `Demandbase.Connectors.WebForm.toggleFields({force:true})`.

 ####toggleFieldList
 *Optional* (*Default:* `[]`)
 This property defines the HTML elements which receive the "growing" form behavior.
 This `Array` of `String` values holds the IDs of the HTML elements that hide initially and are shown if they do not have a value after the visitor has provided an email address and company name. *Do not put the empty string (`''`) in this array.*